cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/favorites.md

 | 401         | Either the `proxyToken` was not provided, or the value wasn't correct. |

-Upon success, the response body will be a [data collection](#favorite-data-collection) JSON document containing the stat information of the favorite files and folders with an additional field `success` with the value `true`.
+Upon success, the response body will be a [data collection](#favorite-data-collection) JSON document containing the stat information of the favorite files and folders.

-Upon failure, a JSON document with `"success"` and `"reason"` fields will the returned.
-The `"success"` field will have the value `false`.
-The `"reason"` field will provide a short, human readable explanation of the failure.
+Error responses may include a `reason` field, providing a short, human readable explanation of the failure.

 ### Example